RESEARCH AND DEVELOPMENT THEMES

 - Research and development projects aimed at specific businesses and industry needs

-The key project of the Centre for Industrial Port Expertise, which aims to facilitate sustainable development in industrial port areas around the St. Lawrence.
+The key project of the Centre for Industrial Port Expertise, which aims to facilitate sustainable development in industrial port areas around Quebec’s maritime territory, by implementing the “enviro-Actions” management model through the establishment of environmental observatories.

 "Enviro-Actions" preventative management model